MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **SSDT Patching** may affect

-<p align="justify">ACPI Injection to Windows/Linux.
-Mostly, these issue may affect dual booting (Windows + MacOS).
+<p align="justify">ACPI Injection to Windows™/Linux.
+Mostly, these issue may affect dual booting (Windows™ + MacOS™).
 Luckily, there are settings via config.plist to prevent both issues, but this is only experimental.
 Do not assume this settings will work 100% on your machine.
 Settings is explained via table below:</p>

 | Path         | Path       | Path             | Mode   |
 | ------------ | ---------- | ---------------- | ------ |